AxonIQ/reference-guide/1.2-domain-logic/command-model.md

 It is recommended to define the command handlers directly in the aggregate that contains the state to process this command, as it is not unlikely that a command handler needs the state of that aggregate to do its job.

 To define a command handler in an aggregate, simply annotate the command handling method with `@CommandHandler`.
 The rules for an `@CommandHandler` annotated method are the same as for any handler method.
-However, commands are not only routed by their payload. command nessages carry a name, which defaults to the fully qualified class name of the command object.
+However, commands are not only routed by their payload.
+Command messages carry a name, which defaults to the fully qualified class name of the command object.

 By default, `@CommandHandler` annotated methods allow the following parameter types: